ALIxAHMAD/quiz_game/README.md

 - Written with clean code, clean architecture and Test Driven Development
 - In this game you can chose your desired trivia category , questions difficulty and amount of questions
 - This app contact with [opentdb](https://opentdb.com) to retrieve questions and categories data
-- beautiful and easy to use user interface
+- Beautiful and easy to use user interface

 ## Screenshots
 <table>